Guadalupita, New Mexico

 Guadalupita is an unincorporated community located in Mora County, New Mexico, United States.
 The community is located on New Mexico State Road 434, 14 mi north-northeast of Mora.
 Guadalupita has a post office with ZIP code 87722, which opened on November 25, 1879.

 The village of Guadalupita is included in the Guadalupita-Coyote Rural Historic District which was listed on the National Register of Historic Places in 2017.

+Author, land grant historian, and attorney Malcolm Ebright (1932-2025) lived in Guadalupita for many years.